EliArn99/Learning-Management-System-/README.md

 ## Getting Started

-To get a local copy of AcademicFlow up and running for development or testing, follow these steps.
+To get a local copy of  Learning Managment System up and running for development or testing, follow these steps.

 ### Prerequisites